 We advocate for the needs of our students and our taxpayers by asking developers to partner with us to help mitigate the challenges of growth in our community.

 Partnerships for strong schools, communities

-In July 2022, our locally-elected Kuna Board of Trustees (a.k.a. school board) approved a voluntary support contribution fee of $3,270 per housing unit.
+In July 2022, our locally-elected Kuna Board of Trustees (a.k.a. school board) approved a voluntary support contribution of about $3,200 per housing unit.

 We ask developers to voluntarily contribute this amount or equivalent i.e. land donation, bus donation, etc. to help mitigate their proposed development's impact on schools and taxpayers.

 Building a coalition to help shape Kuna's future

 Our Director of Strategic Partnerships Danielle Horras helps facilitate a Growth Committee of community members, parents and others concerned with how to engage in the process to shape the future of Kuna.
 If you are interested in getting involved, please email her.

 Development and Growth

 We advocate for the needs of our students, taxpayers, and the community with developers as well as local governing boards and councils that control development.